-Acne occurs when the sebaceous glands near the skin's surface produce too much oil and block the pores, which are the hair follicles present in the skin.
-The excess sebum combines with dead skin cells which cause spots to appear.
-In teenagers, increased levels of testosterone are usually the cause of acne.
-Acne can also affect adults, predominantly women, which is often due to fluctuating hormone levels.
-This can be due to your period, pregnancy or having polycystic ovaries.
-Acne can also be a side effect of certain medications or it could occur after aggravating the skin with clothing or accessories which rub against the skin, wearing make-up which clogs the pores or smoking.
+You get acne when sebaceous glands in the skin produce too much sebum (oil) and block your pores.
+Sometimes, these can include blocked hair follicles.
+The extra sebum sticks to dead skin cells which cause spots to appear.
+In teenagers, high levels of testosterone are usually the cause of acne.
+Acne can also affect adults, which is often due to fluctuating hormone levels.
+As a woman, this can be due to your period, pregnancy or having polycystic ovaries.
+Acne can also be a side effect of some medicines.
+You can get acne from clothing or accessories which rub against the skin.
+Wearing makeup, which clogs your pores, or smoking can also cause acne.

-Acne mainly affects the face but it can also appear on the back and chest.
+You can get acne on your face, but it can also appear on your back or chest.

 There are six different types of acne.
 The first two are non-inflammatory: whiteheads and blackheads.
-These are small yellow or black lumps which cannot be squeezed or emptied.
-The colour comes from the hair follicle.
-Papules are small red bumps, pustules being similar but they also have a pus-filled centre.
-These are more commonly known as pimples.
-Nodules and cysts are characteristic of more severe acne.
-Nodules are hard and build up underneath the surface of the skin and are often painful.
-Cysts resemble boils in appearance and are large and pus-filled.
-They carry the biggest risk of permanent scarring.
+These are small yellow or black lumps which cannot be squeezed or purged.
+Papules are another type of acne that come up as small red bumps.
+Pustules are similar but they also have a pus-filled centre.
+These are commonly known as pimples.
+Nodules and cysts are found in more severe acne.
+Nodules are hard, build up underneath the surface of the skin and are often painful.
+Cysts look like boils, are large and pus-filled.
+Cysts carry the biggest risk of permanent scarring.

 Hormonal acne is caused by hormonal changes or imbalances in the body.
-This is commonly seen in teenagers where their testosterone levels increase during puberty.
-80% of adult acne occurs in women due to hormonal changes during menstruation and pregnancy.
+This is commonly seen in teenagers where their testosterone levels go up during puberty.
+Women can experience acne due to hormonal changes during their period or pregnancy.

 Over the counter treatments work well for mild acne and if you just have a few whiteheads, blackheads or pimples.
 There are lots of products available including cleansers and toners for spot prone skin or spot creams and gels.
 Topical ointments are the most effective over the counter product, such as Differin Gel.
 Acne treatments available on prescription are stronger and provide adequate treatment for moderate to severe acne.
 These will usually include antibiotics and topical treatments containing retinoids, antibiotics or azelaic acid.
 The combined pill can also be prescribed for women as a way of treating acne.
 Isotretinoin is prescribed for severe acne which produces cysts and nodules, or if your acne has not responded to other types of treatment.

-Back acne can be treated in the same way as other forms of acne.
-There are often Lifestyle aspects which contribute to it however.
-Always shower after a workout, wear loose clothing which is sweat wicking and wash workout clothes after each use.
-Try to keep long hair away from your back as excess hair oils can rub off onto the skin and cause spots to form.
+Always shower after a workout, wear loose clothing that helps sweat evaporate quickly and wash your workout clothes straight away.
+Try to keep long hair away from your back, as oil from your hair can rub onto your skin and cause spots to form.
 Exfoliate your skin once or twice a week maximum.
-Use a body wash with tea tree oil based washes can also help to eradicate dead skin cells and bacteria.
+Use a body wash with tea tree oil to get rid of dead skin cells and bacteria.

 Acne cannot be cured but it can be treated successfully.
 In other words, you can achieve acne-free skin and maintain it by continuing to use treatment to prevent it from returning.
 For most people, their acne will eventually go away.
 Isotretinoin is the most effective method of treatment for getting rid of acne.
 This medication isn't suitable for everyone and is usually prescribed for severe acne with nodules and cysts.

-Squeezing spots is not a good idea if you have acne as this leaves you at risk of developing scarring which can be permanent.
+Squeezing spots is not a good idea if you have acne.
+You can end up with scarring which can be permanent.

 Glycolic acid peels can be used to treat acne and reduce the appearance of acne scars.
-These may not be suitable for all skin types however so you should check with a doctor or pharmacist before using one.
+These may not be suitable for all skin types, so check with your doctor or pharmacist before using one.
 You should only use a chemical peel once every so often to allow enough time for your skin to recover.

-Most spots are also forms of acne and the terms are interchangeable.
+Most spots are different types of acne.
 However, you can have spots for other reasons.
-For example, you can get spots from an allergic reaction or an insect bite.
+For example, you can get spots from an allergic reaction, an infection or an insect bite.

-Washing your face more than twice a day can make acne worse as it aggravates the skin.
-Stick to a normal cleansing routine, showering daily and washing your face once in the morning and again in the evening.
+Washing your face more than twice a day can make acne worse as it can irritate your skin.
+Stick to a normal cleansing routine, shower daily and wash your face once in the morning and again in the evening.

-Back acne is caused in the same way as any other spots; by excess sebum (oils) becoming trapped in the hair follicles, mixing with dead skin cells or bacteria.
-Warm, sweaty conditions are a major factor in back acne as this exacerbates excess oil production and leaves your pores at a greater risk of becoming blocked.
-Showering immediately after exercise and washing workout clothes after wearing them can help to reduce back acne or prevent these types of breakouts.
+Back acne is caused in the same way as any other spots.
+This is when sebum (oils) become trapped in the hair follicles and mix with dead skin cells or bacteria.
+Warm, sweaty conditions can make back acne worse because your skin will produce more oils that can block your pores.
+Showering straight after exercise and washing your workout clothes can help reduce back acne or prevent these types of breakouts.

-Acne can affect anyone, regardless of their age.
-Acne is particularly common during hormonal changes which includes puberty, menstruation, pregnancy and menopause.
+Acne can affect anyone, regardless of their age or gender.
+Acne is particularly common when your body goes through hormonal changes such as puberty, periods and pregnancy.